***Vermont Cropland Data Layer specific information***

 GROUND TRUTH: As with the maximum likelihood method, decision tree analysis is a supervised classification technique.
 Thus, it relies on having a sample of known ground truth areas in which to train the classifier.
 Older versions of the CDL (prior to 2006) utilized ground truth data from the annual June Agricultural Survey (JAS).
 Beginning in 2006, the CDL utilizes the very comprehensive ground truth data provided from the FSA Common Land Unit (CLU) Program as a replacement for the JAS data.
 The FSA CLU data have the advantage of natively being in a GIS and containing magnitudes more of field level information.
 Disadvantages include that it is not truly a probability sample of land cover and has bias toward subsidized program crops.
 Additional information about the FSA data can be found at <https://www.fsa.usda.gov/>.
 The most current version of the NLCD is used as non-agricultural training and validation data.

-INPUTS: The CDL is produced using satellite imagery from the Landsat 8 OLI/TIRS sensor, the Disaster Monitoring Constellation (DMC) DEIMOS-1, the ISRO ResourceSat-2 LISS-3, and the ESA SENTINEL-2 sensors collected during the current growing season.
+INPUTS: The CDL is produced using satellite imagery from the Landsat 8 OLI/TIRS sensor and the Disaster Monitoring Constellation (DMC) DEIMOS-1 and UK2 sensors collected during the current growing season.
 The DEIMOS-1 and UK-DMC 2 imagery was resampled to 30 meters using cubic convolution, rigorous transformation to match the traditional Landsat spatial resolution.
 Some CDL states used additional satellite imagery and ancillary inputs to supplement and improve the classification.
-These additional sources can include the United States Geological Survey (USGS) National Elevation Dataset (NED) and the imperviousness and canopy data layers from the USGS National Land Cover Database 2016 (NLCD 2016).
+These additional sources can include the United States Geological Survey (USGS) National Elevation Dataset (NED) and the imperviousness and canopy data layers from the USGS National Land Cover Database 2011 (NLCD 2011).
 Please refer to the 'Supplemental_Information' Section of this metadata file for a complete list of all imagery and ancillary data used to generate this state's CDL.

 PUBLIC RELEASE: The USDA, NASS Cropland Data Layer is considered public domain and free to redistribute.
 The official website is <https://www.nass.usda.gov/Research_and_Science/Cropland/SARS1a.php>.
 The data is available free for download through CropScape <https://nassgeodata.gmu.edu/CropScape/> and the Geospatial Data Gateway <https://datagateway.nrcs.usda.gov/>.
+See the 'Ordering Instructions' section of this metadata file for detailed download instructions.
 Please note that in no case are farmer reported data revealed or derivable from the public use Cropland Data Layer.